 However far too many people are trying to perform this advanced exercise without adequate preparation.

 Even worse, a lot of workout programs recommend that beginners do a scaled variation of this exercise on a chair or a bench.

 The chair makes it easier because your feet are flat on the floor taking away a lot of the weight that you need to lift.

 However, the chair dip variation is an awful exercise because many people do not have adequate shoulder range of motion to perform this movement safely and effectively.

 When looking from the side many people allow their shoulders to go into extreme internal rotation which is a very compromising position.

-This forward shoulder roll leads to a lot of damage on the joint, and more money in your orthopedic surgeon's pocket.
+This forward shoulder roll leads to a lot of damage to the joint, and more money in your orthopedic surgeon’s pocket.

 Cons: Why Are Chair Dips Bad For You